 Can my MMWA Breach of Warranty Case be Settled Out of Court?

-Please make a submission on our FREE CASE REVIEW page and we will contact you to discuss your RV/Motor Home or Motor Vehicle case.
-If we cannot assist you or do not practice where you reside, we may be able to help you locate counsel.*
+Fortunately, the vast majority of RV/Motor Home, Motor Vehicle, Boat, and Offroad Vehicle MMWA cases (at least 95%) ARE SETTLED OUT OF COURT without any lawsuit being filed.
+Please make a submission on our FREE CASE REVIEW page and we will contact you to discuss your MMWA breach of warranty case.
+If we cannot assist you or do not practice where you reside, we may be able to help you locate local counsel.*

 *The above discussion and summary of the law is for informational purposes and should not be construed as legal advice.
 Please contact Amar Law Group for additional details.